Annyvichi/market-data-challenge/analysis report.md

 It can be seen at the next picture how the ask-distribution looks when '16:33:30'-snapshot is deleted.
 ![figure 3: Distribution of ask-orders sizes with '16:33:30'-snapshot deleted](orderbook_ask_distr_16_33deleted.png)

-The next step was checking the max-values of buy- and sell-trades as well as their distribution.
+The next step was checking the max-values of buy- and sell-trades as well as their volume.
 There were 720 BUY-trades and 125 sell-trades totally.

-max sell-trade: 0.19106776 ETH;  total volume of sell-trades: 0.9603567500000002 ETH max buy-trade: 687.32918 ETH;  total volume of buy-trades: 168297.80241572 ETH Buy-volume is 1.7*10 times more than sell-volume.
+max sell-trade: 0.19106776 ETH;  total volume of sell-trades: 0.9603567500000002 ETH max buy-trade: 687.32918 ETH;  total volume of buy-trades: 168297.80241572 ETH Buy-volume is 1.7*10^5 times more than sell-volume.

 The distribution of buy-trades: number of buy-trades less than 0.01ETH: 36 , volume: 0.04649978